 8. USE OF EAACI BUDGETS

-Principles regarding the use of EAACI budgets related to sections, interest groups, task forces and other sub-committees
+Principles regarding the use of EAACI budgets related to ExCom, BoO, Sections, Interest groups, Working Groups, Task forces and Committees.

-1. Travel expenses to meetings outside the EAACI annual congress or focused meetings or other EAACI events that are directly related to the activity (i.e. section board meetings, interest group meetings, task force meetings).
-All travel must be in tourist class restricted fare, except under special circumstances approved by the President or the Treasurer in writing.
+1. Travel expenses to meetings outside the EAACI annual congress or focused meetings or other EAACI events that are directly related to the activity (business meetings section/IG/WG board, task force meetings).
+All travel must be in economy class, except under special circumstances approved by the President or the Treasurer in writing.
 Travel arrangements should be made as early as possible, at least 2 weeks in advance.
-Any meeting covered by an EAACI budget must be held in Europe.
+Any meeting covered by an EAACI budget should be held in Europe.
 Exceptions must be approved by the BoO and reported to the ExCom.

-2. Direct meeting expenses (meeting rooms, hotel costs, meals, transfers), related to an EAACI activity.
-These costs must be reasonable in relation to the city/country where the meeting is held and compliant with the EAACI rules as a non-profit organisation.
+2. EAACI activity related meeting expenses (meeting rooms, hotel costs, meals, transfers).
+These must be reasonable in relation to the cost level of the city/country where the meeting is held and compliant with the EAACI rules as a non-profit organisation.

 3. Expenses directly related to production or publication of an EAACI supported document, developed by a Section, Interest Group or Task Force.

-4. Specific and limited consultation fees required for finishing a specific task may be covered by a budget.
-Such expenses could for example include professional language checks, statistical analysis by a professional statistician, the use of questionnaires, or some other highly specified cost.
-Any such expense must be approved by the Executive Committee at the time of setting the annual budget.
+4. Specific and limited consultation fees required for a specific task.
+Such expenses could for example include professional language checks, statistical analysis by a professional statistician, the use of questionnaires, legal advice, or some other highly specified cost.
+Such expenses must be checked and approved by the Treasurer and the Executive Director.

-4. Investments such as computers, software or any other office equipment cannot be covered by an EAACI Section, IG or TF budget.
+4. Investments such as computers or any other office equipment cannot be covered by the budget allocated to that particular group.

-5. Budgets cannot be paid out to personal accounts, except to cover direct expenses initially paid by the member, upon delivery of a receipt.
+5. Budgets cannot be paid out to personal accounts, except to cover direct expenses initially paid by the member, upon delivery and approval of a receipt.

 6. No honoraria are paid out to any member for any EAACI activity, with very few exceptions (journal/website/social media/NL Editors) decided specifically by the Executive Committee.